-The entity does not have any employees; therefore, these procedures are not applicable.
+The Louisiana Code of Ethics is not applicable to this entity; therefore, these procedures are not applicable.

 - A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtained ethics documentation from management, and - i.
 Observed whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
-42:1170; and

-- ii.
+42:1170; and - ii.
 Observed whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquired and/or observed whether the agency has appointed an ethics designee as required by R.S.
 42:1170.